AMSA/GLMA LGBT Health Achievement Award

 - demonstrated positive impact on health education, patient care, and/or environment for LGBT students, faculty and patients within institutions and beyond;

 - innovative means by which goals are achieved and success is sustained; and

 - how any barriers encountered while advocating for the inclusion and advancement of LGBT health issues within their institutions and beyond are overcome.

-About the American Medical Student Association
+About the American Medical Student Association and GLMA:

 AMSA has supported LGBT issues since the inception of the Lesbian, Gay, and Bisexual People in Medicine task force, which was formed in 1976 as AMSA's first advocacy task force.
 Now referred to as the Gender & Sexuality Action Committee, AMSA continues its dedication to advocacy and remains the only national student organization dedicated to providing resources for LGBT medical students.
 In addition to offering support for medical students, the Committee's mission includes advocating on the behalf of LGBT patients and educating the wider health care community on issues specific to the LGBT community.